 We see a wide variety of skills and a growing number of responsibilities being asked of marketers today.
 For each role, people often spike in some areas over others.
 We created “role archetypes” so you can see the most common profile types that are currently on the market and identify the best profile for your needs.

-Below are examples of role archetypes taken from our Product Marketing Role Framework
+Below are examples of role archetypes taken from our Product Marketing Role Framework.

 RevelOne Role Archetype Examples